Emergency Response Plan

 That’s where new technology like the FotoKite actively tethered surveillance system comes in.

 “It’s effective.
 It’s fit for purpose.
-It does exactly what it advertises, and it does that very well,” said Jason Alcorn, of Public Safety Training & Response Group, the exclusive Australian dealer of the FotoKite system.
+It does exactly what it advertises, and it does that very well,” said Jason Alcorn, head of uncrewed operations at Public Safety Training & Response Group, the exclusive Australian dealer of the FotoKite system.

 “It has very relevant emergency services first responder applications; we’ve used it to monitor controlled burns, for example, both to monitor the progress of the burn and to monitor the safety of the members conducting the burn.”